 Room: VBR 360

-2006-Present Clinical Assistant Professor, IPN, Washington State University, Pullman, WA
+2006-Present Clinical Associate Professor, IPN, Washington State University, Pullman, WA

 Ion channels are integral proteins that facilitate the movement of ions between the intracellular and extracellular spaces.
 The selective movement of ions produces an uneven distribution of charge across the plasma membrane, resulting in a membrane potential (or a change in the membrane potential).
 Because the electrical properties of virtually all living cells are critically determined by the expression and activity of ion channels, the regulation of ion channel function is profoundly important to cellular and systems physiology.
 Several regulatory mechanisms of ion channel activity have been well characterized, including: ligand binding (intracellular and extracellular ligands), voltage sensitivity and phosphorylation of core channel subunits.
 However, proteolysis of core ion channel subunits by extracellular proteases is only recently gaining appreciation as an important regulatory mechanism governing ion-channel activity.